guybrush007/modern-shokunin/_posts/2025-11-22-craftsmanship-journey.markdown

 - As a kid, from a Mediterranean immigrant family, I have learnt thanks to my grandmother the importance of good food, home style cooking.
 In Japan, missing my dear French camembert, I have started to learn how I could make it myself.
 Back to Europe, I missed the subtle tastes of authentic Japanese fermented food.
 I have learnt how to make them too.

-This blog is just a travel notebook through all these topics.
+This blog is just a travel notebook through all these topics as I continue my journeys.
+I really feel that at 42, I have only scratched the surface.
 As a very late diagnosed ADHDer, this is also therapeutic helping me to set personal objectives.
 The name **Modern shokunin** (modern craftsman) embodies both traditional and modern craftsmanhip.

 What can you expect to find here ?